How Much Can I Borrow For A Mortgage in Manchester?

-There are two questions we are asked on an almost daily basis.
+There are two questions our Mortgage Brokers in Manchester are asked on an almost daily basis.
 “Can I get a mortgage in my situation?” and “How much can I borrow?”.
-In this article, we’ll be exploring the latter.
+In this article, we’ll be exploring the latter:

 Back in the ‘80s and ‘90s, there was little technological intervention in the mortgage application process.
 You would make an appointment with your local Building Society Manager, and they would conduct an interview with you.

-More often than not, they would encourage you to bank with them until you prove yourself credit worthy.
-Following this period, you would then be granted the equivalent of an Agreement in Principle by the manager, including advice on how much they were prepared to lend you.
+More often than not, they would encourage you to bank with them until you prove yourself credit-worthy.
+Following this period, you would then be granted the equivalent of an Agreement in Principle by the manager, including Mortgage Advice on how much they were prepared to lend you.

 Some people see this as a highly personalised process and a common-sense approach.
 However, at times it led to inconsistent decision-making as the lending manual was left to be interpreted by the manager.
 In other words, you could have approached the same Building Society in a different town or city and obtained a different outcome.

 With a view to making it fairer and cut costs, Lenders moved to automated affordability calculations.
 “Caps” were applied so they wouldn’t lend you more than, say, 3 or 4 times your household income.

 As the 2000s progressed, Lenders were becoming increasingly generous with the amount they would lend.
 Some Lenders even began to offer self-certified mortgages where no background checks would be carried out.

 Then, in 2008, the market crashed.
 The following couple of years saw the Lenders batten down the hatches and created an extremely cautious, lending environment.
 This made it harder for many people to get on the property ladder.

 Following the recovery of the marker, the regulator launched the Mortgage Market Review (MMR) in 2014.
 This was a new set of guidelines for Lenders to adhere to which saw the end of old-style income multipliers which did not account for household expenditure.